trigram-mrp/fractureiser/docs/tech.md

 * Steal Microsoft account credentials

 There is also evidence of code attempting to do the following:
-* Scan for *all* JAR files on the system that look like Minecraft mods (by detecting Forge/Fabric/Quilt/Bukkit), or [declare a Main class](https://github.com/clrxbl/NekoClient/blob/main/dev/neko/nekoclient/Client.java#L235-L244) (most plain Java programs) and attempt to inject Stage 0 into them
+* Scan for *all* jar files on the system that look like Minecraft mods (by detecting Forge/Fabric/Quilt/Bukkit), or [declare a Main class](https://github.com/clrxbl/NekoClient/blob/main/dev/neko/nekoclient/Client.java#L235-L244) (most plain Java programs) and attempt to inject Stage 0 into them